Robert Crimo’s arrest sparks anger over police double standards

-Footage of the arrest of Robert Crimo, the man named as a person of interest in mass shooting at a Fourth of July parade in Highland Park, Illinois, has sparked a fresh series of bitter conversations about racism in policing.
+Footage of the arrest of Robert Crimo, the man charged with murder on Tuesday in the mass shooting at a Fourth of July parade in Highland Park, Illinois, has sparked a fresh series of bitter conversations about racism in policing.

 Mr Crimo was identified as a person of interest hours after the shooting on Monday morning killed at least six people and left dozens more wounded.
 Investigators have claimed that the shooter shot at parade attendees from a rooftop and said that a “high-powered rifle” was recovered at the scene of the crime.